databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 ~~~
 <div class="solution" markdown="1">
 ~~~

-// We tell Spark to cache the result in memory so we won't have to
+// We tell Spark to cache the result in memory so we won't have to repeat the
+// expensive disk IO.
+We coalesce down to 20 partitions to avoid excessive
+// communication.
-// repeat the expensive disk IO val wiki: RDD[String] = sc.textFile("/enwiki_txt/part*", 20).cache
+val wiki: RDD[String] = sc.textFile("/enwiki_txt/part*").coalesce(20).cache
 ~~~
 </div>
 </div>